Trekking in the remote Kingdom of Mustang: Upper Mustang trek

-En route Syangboche to Ghemi
+En route between Syangboche and Ghemi

 Be prepared to start early to avoid the wind as much as possible (*) and carry a packed lunch.
 The most suitable (and interesting) place to stop for a rest is Lo Gekar, which is home to Ghar gompa.
 There are lots of ups and downs on this part of the trail but your reward is some incredible scenery for the entire route.
 There are great vistas of both Marang and Charang villages as well as a birds-eye view of the flaming red cliffs at Drakmar.
 After passing Drakmar, it’s a final one hour slog directly into the wind in order to get to Ghemi, where you will arrive exhausted!

 (*) You will definitely need either a bandana or some other form of face mask like a ski mask plus a pair of wraparound sunglasses to protect your face and eyes.
 The wind is relentless and carries a lots of sand grits.